 A guidance session for Progressive Seminars will be held during Semester 4.
 Students have to apply for a seminar of their choice after the guidance.
 Please note that instructors will take into account the academic results of the first and second year as one of the selection criteria.

 11. Approval of Credits for Departmental Courses

-(1) Credit Approval through the Certification Examinations
+(1) Approval of credits through the bookkeeping examination